Data-Wise/examark/docs/formats.md

 ## Images

 Reference local images using standard Markdown syntax.
-They are bundled into the QTI package.
+Images are automatically **bundled into the QTI package** with an `imsmanifest.xml` for Canvas compatibility.

 ```markdown
 ## 1. What does this graph show?